 Be advised: There are a number of requirements needed for the passport application.
 And after you submit the application, it generally takes 4-6 weeks until you receive your passport.
 To apply for a passport, visit the U.S. Department of State’s website.
 To renew your passport, visit the U.S. Department of State’s website: http://www.travel.state.gov/passport/passport_1738.html

 If you are a not a citizen of the US or Canada, you may need to apply for an entry visa prior to travel.
-If this applies to you, we will be in touch with you about this upon acceptance.
+If this applies to you, please email [email protected].

 While your time with the Uganda Studies Program is sure to be an eye opening adventure, your main purpose in being there will be to learn.
 In fact, we think this is half the adventure, especially since you will be learning through doing and serving in addition to time in the classroom.
 Read these FAQs to find out more about the program’s academics.